HOW TO TEACH AND PREACH

 Do not look for a pat on the back.

-If you later discover that you said something incorrectly, then correct yourself later.
+If you discover that you said something incorrectly, then correct yourself later.

 Do not make it about you.
 Do not immediately go to someone and ask, “So what did you think?” or “How did I do?”.
 Remember, you were not performing for them; you were teaching on behalf of God.

 Always give God glory for any good that comes from your lesson.
-Never rob God of His glory by taking the glory for yourself.
+Never rob God of His glory by taking it for yourself.
 Do not be falsely humble.
-Thank those who encourage you; but give the glory to God.
+Thank those who encourage you, but give the glory to God.

 Trust that God will do whatever He wants in the heart of the people as a result of your lesson.